-This Easy Tiramisu Recipe is the authentic recipe I learned in Italy.
-Made with lady fingers, mascarpone and fresh cream, made in 15 minutes ready to eat in 2-3 hours.
+This Easy Tiramisu Recipe is a classic Italian dessert I learned in Italy.
+Made with lady fingers, mascarpone and fresh cream, it is made in 15 minutes and ready to eat in 2-3 hours.
+So good!

 In my house there is nothing that goes faster than a Tiramisu.
 The first time I tried this dessert was when my sister-in-law made it, she always made it as a Layer Cake, also very delicious but this is so much easier and every bit as good.